RealTreasury/business-case-builder/README.md

 - `tests/` – Automated tests and diagnostics.
 - `vendor/` – Composer-managed third-party libraries (do not modify).

+Development guidelines are defined in `AGENTS.md` files.
+The root `AGENTS.md` outlines global WordPress standards and test commands, while directories such as `admin/` and `docs/` include their own `AGENTS.md` with additional rules.

 ### Full Directory Tree

 ```